hashicorp/consul-esm/README.md

 $ git clone https://github.com/hashicorp/consul-esm.git
 ```

-To compile the `consul-esn` binary for your local machine:
+To compile the `consul-esm` binary for your local machine:

 ```shell
 $ make dev